The engine has two hydraulic tensioners of the same design - for the upper and lower chain

 The figure shows the hydraulic chain tensioner in the non-working ("charged") state, when the retaining ring keeps the plunger from moving.

-In order to bring the hydraulic tensioner into working condition (“discharge” it), you need to press the end of the plunger so that the retaining ring moves into the groove of a smaller diameter on the plunger, then the plunger will move out of the body under the action of the spring.
+In order to bring the hydraulic tensioner into working condition ("discharge" it), you need to press the end of the plunger so that the retaining ring moves into the groove of a smaller diameter on the plunger, then under the action of the spring the plunger will move out of the body.

 Under the action of a spring and oil flowing through the valve from the engine lubrication system, the plunger presses on the tensioner shoe and keeps the chain taut.